prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Matchmaking.md

 ## The Procedure

 The way we set up the matchmaking allows for the platform to automatically construct the right match, based on the players level.
-Once a match has been found the platform will automatically issue the correct challenge, accept it and initialise it.
+Once a match has been found the platform will automatically issue the correct challenge, accept it and initialize it.

 ## Creating the Match and Challenge Examples